-SECRETS TO FINDING THE BEST KIT HOME SUPPLIER
+SECRET TIPS TO FINDING THE BEST KIT HOME SUPPLIER

-You've purchased your land or perhaps selected the site and you have an idea of your home design and size.
-You are now in a position to research kit home suppliers as an owner builder.
-Again, attention to detail is critical.
+You have purchased your land or perhaps selected the site and you have an idea of your home design and size; you are now in a position to research kit home suppliers as an owner builder.
+Again, attention to detail is great advice.